Scott Ludlam: Political career

-In 2011 he successfully advocated to restore $264 million to the National Rental Affordability Scheme which funded the construction of thousands of affordable rental homes.
+In 2011, he successfully advocated to restore $264 million to the National Rental Affordability Scheme which funded the construction of thousands of affordable rental homes.

 A former film maker, artist and graphic designer by trade, Ludlam has employed some communications tools to help with campaigns.
 He created the Bike Blackspot App, a smart phone application that enabled cyclists to lobby for better bike funding.
 In 2007, he created a 30-minute documentary on why he believes nuclear energy is not the solution to climate change, titled "Climate of Hope".

 At the 2014 Western Australian Senate election the Greens won in excess of a quota with the primary vote increasing from 9.5 to 15.6 percent, re-electing Ludlam.

-On 6 May 2015, Ludlam was elected unopposed to serve as Deputy Leader of the Australian Greens, serving alongside Senator Larissa Waters.
+On 6 May 2015, Ludlam was elected unopposed to serve as Deputy Leader of the Australian Greens, serving alongside Queensland senator Larissa Waters.
 This followed Christine Milne resigning her leadership of the party.

 On 3 November 2016, Ludlam announced that he would be taking a leave of absence to seek treatment for depression and anxiety.

 On 14 July 2017, Ludlam resigned from the Senate after it was brought to his attention by barrister John Cameron that he held dual Australian and New Zealand citizenship, rendering him ineligible to hold elected office in the Federal Parliament under section 44 of the Australian Constitution, becoming the first casualty of the 2017 Australian parliamentary eligibility crisis.
 Ludlam stated that he had previously assumed he lost his New Zealand citizenship when he naturalised as an Australian citizen in his mid-teens.
 Ludlam's resignation led to a number of MPs and Senators publicly clarifying their citizenship status, and also led to fellow Greens senator and deputy leader Larissa Waters's resignation four days later, after discovering she held Canadian citizenship.

 On 7 October 2019, Ludlam was arrested at an Extinction Rebellion protest.

 In May 2021 his book, Full Circle: A search for the world that comes next, was published by Black Inc.